-How to install python36-pathlib2 on AlmaLinux, Rocky Linux & RHEL
+How to install python36-pathlib2 on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Object-oriented filesystem paths